 Establish and maintain a reputation as a fair, honest and ethical customer.
 This will help to ensure that high quality bidders will be encouraged to submit tenders.

 You should chair the debriefing whilst their User Intelligence Group (UIG) members or end-users can provide guidance and/or assistance.

 Where a formal debriefing meeting is deemed appropriate, this may involve representatives from both operational areas of the process and procurement professionals.
 This will ensure the debriefing is carried out by experienced and fully trained personnel.
 You should ensure that technical/operational representatives understand their role in the debriefing and follow these guidelines:

-- The meeting must not be viewed as a forum for debate the validity of a tender.
+- The meeting must not be viewed as a forum for debating the validity of a bid;

-- It must be made clear to each tenderer that only their own tender will be discussed.
-Under no circumstances will commercial terms or innovative ideas put forward by another tenderer be disclosed.
+- It must be made clear to each bidder that only their own tender will be discussed.
+Under no circumstances will commercial terms or innovative ideas put forward by another bidder be disclosed.

-- The Briefing must be accurate and factual.
+- The debriefing must be accurate and factual;

 - A record of the debriefing meeting should be taken and placed on the appropriate registered file.